 My shade: Mocha

-I decided to try again, using my fingers and taking some time to blend it into my face and the results were much better.
+I decided to try again, using my fingers and taking some time to blend it into my face, and the results were much better.
 The coverage is actually good for a natural, your-skin-but-dewier vibe.
-With a few strategic powder touch-ups, this could easily be my go-to for coffee-shop work dates and airport situations.
+With a few strategic powder touch-ups, this could easily be my go-to for low-key workdays.

 My shade: G3

 This gave me instant flashbacks to my first teen foundation shopping trip with my mum.
 I haven't used a compact foundation for years, but I was pleasantly surprised.
 For a drugstore foundation, the shade range was great and really true to life.
-The formulation leaned more towards the glowier side of life, which I actually enjoyed, but it does promise to dry down into a matte powder which it didn't.
-I would use this if I was going for more of a natural finish, but it didn't have the staying power that I expected.
+The formulation leaned more toward the glowier side of life, which I actually enjoyed, but it does promise to dry down into a matte powder, which it didn't.
+I would use this if I were going for more of a natural finish, but it didn't have the staying power that I expected.

 My shade: C2P18